 I love that Preaw calls her sponsor "Mom Thelma."
 She sees that this lady, whoever she is, half a world away, is doing what moms all over the world do for their kids every day -- making sure they have enough to eat, that they get an education, and that they can grow up to live their dreams with family they love.

 How amazing it must be for Mom Thelma to see the impact she has had on this girl’s life.
 It encourages me.
 I can, we all can, in the way Mom Thelma does with Preaw, mother the world.
-Sponsor an orphaned child today.
+Sponsor a child today.

 * * *